leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/optimization.md

 print(nelder_min.x)
 ```

+## Validating optimization outcomes

+Similar to how we validate models fitted to data, we are also able to judge the quality of the research.

-It is vital to check the convergence of the algorithm.
+That said, it is vital to check the convergence of the algorithm.
 Most algorithms stop once the objective
 function improvement is less than a threshold or if the gradient indicates that we have reached
 an optimum (local or global).
 If the algorithm stops before reaching these stopping criteria,
 a `message` is often associated and one would need to react to the message.